CyndiMorris/AnalyticsProjects/README.md

 # AnalyticsProjects

-Projects from Udacity's Data Analytics Nanodegree, part of WGU's Data Analytics degree program.
+Projects from Udacity's Data Analytics Nanodegree and completed as part of WGU's Data Analytics degree

-Skills learned:
+**Skills learned:**
 Introduction to Data Analysis
 Data analysis process which includes wrangling, exploring, analyzing, and communicating data.
 Students will work with data in Python, using libraries like NumPy and Pandas.